 Small Batch Strawberry Vanilla Bean Jam

-Small Batch Strawberry Vanilla Bean Jam is made with just 4 ingredients, with no refined sugar and minimal effort!
-There’s no canning required here, so you’ll have delicious, homemade jam in about 60 minutes!
+Small Batch Strawberry Jam is made with just 4 ingredients, no refined sugar, and no canning is required.
+It’s the easiest homemade strawberry jam recipe ever!

 When life gives you strawberries, make jam.
-Small Batch Strawberry Vanilla Bean jam, to be exact!
+Small batch strawberry jam, to be exact!
 Why make your own jam when you go on out and buy it?
 Because it’s ridiculously easy, you control the ingredients, and most importantly, homemade is always best.

 You knew I was going to say that last one, didn’t you?